timescale/tiger-skills-mcp-server/README.md

 ### Building

-Run `npm i` to install dependencies and build the project.
-Use `npm run watch` to rebuild on changes.
+Run `./bun i` to install dependencies and build the project.
+Use `./bun watch` to rebuild on changes.

 You will need a GitHub token with the correct scopes.
 Here is a direct link to [create such a new token](https://github.com/settings/tokens/new?scopes=repo,read:org,read:user,user:email&description=tiger-skills-mcp-server).